sylvainhalle/Azrael/Readme.md

 Dependencies
 ------------

-The package `ca.uqac.lif.cornipickle.json` should be in your classpath to use JSON serialization.
-(It shall be bundled with Azrael in the near future.)
+The library [json-lif](https://github.com/liflab/json-lif) should be in your classpath to use JSON serialization.

 Features
 --------